YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    gtmserver stream tcp nowait gtmuser /path/to/startgtm

-In both of the above examples, "gtmuser" is the name of the user to own and run the gtmserver service, and "/path/to/startgtm" is the name of a script which defines some environment variables needed before invoking YottaDB/GT.M.
+In both of the above examples, "gtmuser" is the name of the user to own and run the gtmserver service, and "/path/to/startgtm" is the name of a script which defines some environment variables needed before invoking YottaDB.
 Please check the man page for inetd.conf on your system as the details may be slightly different.

-The minimum variables are: $gtm_dist, which specifies the directory containing the YottaDB/GT.M distribution, and $gtmroutines, which specifies the paths used to locate the YottaDB/GT.M routines.
+The minimum variables are: $gtm_dist, which specifies the directory containing the YottaDB distribution, and $gtmroutines, which specifies the paths used to locate the YottaDB routines.
 As an example:

 .. parsed-literal::
    #!/bin/bash